remix-run/react-router/docs/routers/create-browser-router.md

 ### Overview

-`unstable_dataStrategy` receives the same arguments as a `loader`/`action` (`request`, `params`) but it also receives a `matches` array which is an array of the matched routes where each match is extended with 2 new fields for use in the data strategy function:
+`dataStrategy` receives the same arguments as a `loader`/`action` (`request`, `params`) but it also receives a `matches` array which is an array of the matched routes where each match is extended with 2 new fields for use in the data strategy function:

 - **`match.resolve`** - An async function that will resolve any `route.lazy` implementations and execute the route's handler (if necessary), returning a `HandlerResult`
   - You should call `match.resolve` for _all_ matches every time to ensure that all lazy routes are properly resolved